 Steve Beatty, a high school social studies teacher in the Bridgewater-Raritan school district, is secretary-treasurer of the New Jersey Education Association.
-Beatty was elected to a two-year term effective September 1, 2017.
+Beatty was elected to his second two-year term effective September 1, 2019.

 Prior to becoming an NJEA officer, Beatty served as president of the Somerset County Education Association (2013-17), and as president of the Bridgewater-Raritan Education Association (2004-17).
 Beatty also held positions as second vice president, grievance chair, and a member of the negotiations team in Bridgewater-Raritan throughout his teaching career.